visit-dav/visit/src/doc/dev_manual/DebuggingTips.rst

 Instead, it opens with the debugger's interactive prompt where the user must enter ``run`` to actually start the component.
 This allows the user to set breakpoints even before starting the component.

-Alternatively, the startup option, ``-break`,` can be used to inject a breakpoint into the debugger before it starts running the VisIt_ component.
+Alternatively, the startup option, ``-break`` can be used to inject a breakpoint into the debugger before it starts running the VisIt_ component.
 For example, the following command will start the ``mdserver`` component under ``lldb`` (debugger used on macOS) in its own X-terminal and set a breakpoint in the function ``MDServerMain`` which is one of the first functions executed when the ``mdserver`` is starting up... ::

     ./bin/visit -xterm -lldb mdserver -break MDServerMain